Afghanistan president Ashraf Ghani and rival Abdullah Abdullah reach power-sharing deal | DW | 17.05.2020

 "Doctor Abdullah will lead the National Reconciliation High Commission and members of his team will be included in the cabinet," he wrote on Twitter.

-A spokesperson for Abdullah cited by the German press agency dpa said Abdullah would have a 50% share in the government, covering ministries, independent directorates and provinces.
+A spokesperson for Abdullah cited by the German press agency dpa said the 59-year-old ophthalmologist would have a 50% share in the government, covering ministries, independent directorates and provinces.

 It was not immediately clear which ministerial positions Abdullah's team would take over.
 However, during the negotiation process, he had pushed for control of a major portfolio such as finance or foreign affairs.